drvinceknight/Nashpy/paper.md

 tested), unit, integration and property based tests with 100% coverage.

 There are potential limitiations associated with Nashpy, these are due to the complexity of the algorithms themselves.
-For example, *support enumeration* enumerates all potential pairs of strategy.
-For \\(n\times n\\) sized square matrices it has complexity of the order of \\(O(2^n^2)\\).
+For example, support enumeration enumerates all potential pairs of strategy.
+For $n\times n$ sized square matrices it has complexity of the order of $\mathcal{O}\left({2^n}^2\right)$.
 All implementations provided in Nashpy ensure these affects are reduced: numpy [@scipy] provides C based implementations for vectorized performance.
 Furthermore, all algorithms are generators which ensures that not all equilibria must be found before one is returned.
 For example, below an 11 by 11 game is considered and timings computed are shown for relative comparison.
 Using the more efficient Lemke-Howson algorithm [@lemke1964equilibrium] an equilibria is founds approximately 3000 times faster.

 ```
 >>> from pprint import pprint